Infineon/mtb-example-psoc6-capsense-custom-scan/README.md

 The CapSense middleware offers a lot of flexibility in scanning the sensors.
 In this code example, the callback function is used to change the inactive sensor state to either shield or ground depending on the sensor being scanned.
 This provides liquid tolerance and reduced parasitic capacitance of the sensor as well as the shield.
 It also decreases emissions because the area driven by shield signal is reduced.

 This code example can be extended to many more scenarios.
-Some examples include
+Some examples include the following:

 1. Tuning each sensor of a widget separately so that the gain/sensitivity can be configured.